Caravan weight safe to tow

 The ‘effect’ of weight on a pivoted beam (and a caravan chassis) relates to its distance from the pivot (axle).
 Pic: original source unknown.

-As you can feel with this bar, unless weight is more or less central, a short heavy van is safer to tow than a long van of the same weight.
+Unless weight is more or less central, a short heavy van is safer to tow than a long van of the same weight.
 The see-saw effect also shows it is not good to have anything heavy at either end.
 Locate tool-boxes, batteries, spare wheels etc as close to the axle/s.
 Never at the far ends.

 Caravan weight safe to tow – relates also to caravan length